Understanding the Commitment

 Learning Coaches encourage their students’ growing independence as they:

-- Commit about thirty minutes per day (suggested) to overseeing schoolwork
+- Commit one to two hours per day (suggested) to overseeing schoolwork

 - Verify that lessons and assignments are completed